 Learn About the Salary, Required Skills, & More

+Bloodstock agents are equine professionals who buy and sell thoroughbred horses on behalf of their clients in exchange for a commission.
 Bloodstock agents can specialize in racing stock, breeding stock, or a combination of both areas.
-Some agents may offer U.S. based services while others have specialty knowledge about Thoroughbreds in other major racing areas such as Europe, Australia, and Japan.
+Some agents may offer U.S. based services while others have specialty knowledge about thoroughbreds in other major racing areas such as Europe, Australia, and Japan.

 On the racing side of the equation, bloodstock agents can specialize even further.
 While some agents focus on identifying prospects for clients who race what they purchase, they also may work with clients who seek horses that they can resell in a short period of time for a profit, which is known as “pinhooking.”
 For instance, these clients would purchase a weanling to sell as a yearling, or a yearling to sell as a two-year-old in training.